-Both KLS and our suppliers can draw on this new knowledge in the efforts to achieve continuous improvements in, inter alia, production and animal welfare.
+Both KLS and our suppliers can draw on this new knowledge in the efforts to achieve continuous improvements in, inter alia, production, animal welfare and the farm consolidation process.

 For customers, consumers and society, new knowledge leads to new requirements and wishes for primary production.